cold90.com

 Without plugins, a WordPress page can lock pages away behind passphrases but those passwords are unique to each page and don’t propagate to child pages.
 That meant that if I missed a child page, it would be accessible without a password, even if the main page wasn’t.

-What broke the camels back was that this password had to be set on each and every page and there was no way to retrieve them again.
 Some technical issues were also apparent, those passphrases were stored as cleartext in cookies (they just check for the cookies existence and send the password instead of showing the form).

 I’m not sure why they thought that was a bright idea when implementing this feature.